mohamed-gama20/Calculator/README.md

 # Calculator
-Calculator app using Jquery, css, and html.
+Calculator app using Jquery, css, bootstrap, and html.

 ##########################################################################

-This calculator app add or subtract two numbers only at a time.
+This calculator app add or subtract any number of numbers.

-Do not start the operation with any symbol (+ or -), but start with a number.

-The operation should be like this (1+2).
+You should not write operation like this (7++3), it will not work.